-Electrical improvements will put a bite in your wallet, especially with the high cost of copper these days.
-This is a look at what the average cost is for common electrical projects.
+Electrical improvements can take a bite out of your wallet, especially with the high cost of copper these days.
+This is a look at the average cost of common electrical projects.

 01 of 08